All the Right Noises: Plot

-Len Lewin is a man happily married to his wife Joy and father of two young children, who works as a lighting technician for a theatrical company.
-Despite his commitment to his family, he sleeps with Val, an actress in the show, who then reveals she is fifteen.
-Despite this he continues the affair.
-The young woman believes she might be pregnant but is not.
+Len Lewin, who works as a lighting technician for a theatrical company, is happily married to his wife Joy and they have two young children.
+Despite his commitment to his family, he sleeps with Val, an actress in the show, who later reveals that she is 15; despite this he continues the affair.
+The girl believes she might be pregnant, but is not.
 The affair ends amicably and the man's wife never finds out.

 Production

 Background

-Judy Carne said the film was based on a real-life incident involving Gerry O'Hara's friend Nicholas Roeg, who recommended Carne to play Tom Bell's wife as Carne resembled Roeg's wife.
+Judy Carne said the film was based on a real-life incident involving Gerry O'Hara's friend Nicholas Roeg, who recommended Carne to play Tom Bell's wife because she resembled Roeg's wife.

 O'Hara said he wrote the film with Tom Bell in mind for the lead role as he was friends with Bell since they made The L Shaped Room (1962) together.
 O'Hara gave the script to Roeg who helped set up the project with Si Litvinoff, who produced Walkabout (1971) and was interested making a film in England.

 It was the first in a slate of films from Max Raab and Litvinoff that also included A Clockwork Orange (1971).

 Although made in 1969 it was not released until 1971.